 As you are trading with borrowed shares, there is a risk that the lender of the shares will want their shares back.
 If that’s the case, your short position will be closed so that the lender (your broker) can get back the shares.
 In certain cases, this can be very annoying.

 The longer the time you plan to hold your short position, the higher the odds that you will get bought-in

 Like I mentioned earlier in this short selling guide, there usually are some additional costs besides just commissions when short selling.
 Normally, you will have to pay interest on the borrowed shares.
 The interest rate can vary widely depending on the stock and the availability of shares to short.
 However, if you aren’t planning on holding your short position for more than a few days, the interest costs are negligible.

 Some brokers also offer the option to reserve shares to short for a later time.
 These brokers normally also charge commissions for this service.

 Short selling can be a great addition to your trading arsenal.
 Almost any professional trader will both use long and short strategies in his trading.
-Often, traders short sell just as much as they buy in their trading.
+Often, traders short sell just as much as they buy.

 Besides expressing a bearish belief in an asset, shorting can also be used to hedge other positions.

-Shorting is most commonly used for shorter term trading strategies such as day trading or swing trading.
-Rarely do traders short sell and hold stock positions just like they would buy and hold other stocks.
-On the one hand, this is because larger cap stocks have a natural tendency to rise in price over time.
+Shorting is most commonly used for shorter-term trading strategies such as day trading or swing trading.
+Rarely do traders short sell and hold their position just as long as they would buy and hold.
+On the one hand, this is because larger-cap stocks have a natural tendency to rise in price over time.
 On the other hand, the risks of short selling scare many investors off.

 Due to these reasons, I personally don’t recommend initiating a long term short position in any well-known large-cap stocks unless you have a very convincing reason for such a bearish position.